nishikaa/Matplotlib-Challenge/README.md

 * You must use proper labeling of your plots, to include properties such as: plot titles, axis labels, legend labels, _x_-axis and _y_-axis limits, etc.

-### Assignment Extract: Trilogy Education Services © 2020.
+### Assignment Belongs to: Trilogy Education Services © 2020.